 Spotlight on Greece plus 3 day Greek Island Cruise

 Check-in to your hotel and spend the afternoon getting a sneak peak at mythical Athens, a city crammed with ancient wonders and busy with modern, urban soul.
 Later, meet up with your fellow travellers and Tour Rep back at the hotel.
 Wrap up the day on the shady slopes beneath the Acropolis and jump start your trip with an optional dinner in the rustic district of Plaka, where traditional tavernas spill out onto the pavements.
-Tonight’s festive atmosphere is perfect for getting to know your group and Tour Manager over local wine.
+Tonight’s festive atmosphere is perfect for getting to know your group and Trip Manager over local wine.

 Athens to Olympia

 Step back in time in Europe’s oldest city to the birthplace of democracy.
 Get the run down on the Parthenon and the Acropolis from our expert Local Guide, as you wander around the famous columns above the city sprawl.
 Then we check out the first modern Olympic Stadium from the 1896 Games.
 Travelling across the Peloponnese, past rugged mountains, cypress trees and citrus groves, the group drops by the impressive man-made Corinth canal.
 Next up is epic Mycenae, a former military stronghold.
-Unravel 4000 years of history with your Tour Manager and get inside the legend with a visit to Agamemnon’s Palace.
+Unravel 4000 years of history with your Trip Manager and get inside the legend with a visit to Agamemnon’s Palace.
 You’ll learn about the heroics, myths and curses connected to this site.
 Check out the impressive Acronafplion citadel that looms over Greece’s original capital, Nafplio, where we stop by for free time and lunch.
 Park yourself at a portside café or a grill-house in the narrow streets of the old town and order local specialties, like fried shrimp or koutsomouris (small red mullet).
 Tonight, we pull in to the hometown of the Olympic Games and UNESCO World Heritage site, Olympia.
 Finish up the day with a couple of drinks at the hotel by the pool.

 Olympia to Delphi